merturk/merturk-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a computer engineer interested in wireless communications, low power wide area networks, and IoT.

-I obtained Ph.D.
-2016 in Computer Engineering, the thesis studies about management of Wireless Access Controller in IEEE 802.11 networks.
-I have performed research studies about  LPWAN Networks, the de-facto communication standard for IoT, mainly LoRa/LoRaWAN networks.
-Also, I'm working on cellular technologies on mMTC and V2X in 5G networks.
+I earned my Ph.D. in Computer Engineering in 2016.
+My thesis focused on managing Wireless Access Controllers in IEEE 802.11 networks.
+Since then, I have researched LPWAN Networks( which become a standard communication method for IoT), particularly LoRa/LoRaWAN networks.
+Recently, my studies have focused on Digital Twins, V2X Security, and IoT security.

-I am open to research cooperation with individuals and organizations related to digital twin and wireless communication systems in such a case, feel free to   {{< staticref "#contact" >}}contact me{{< /staticref >}}.
+I am open to research cooperation with individuals and organizations related to digital twins, wireless communication systems and security in such a case, feel free to   {{< staticref "#contact" >}}contact me{{< /staticref >}}.